skrx7392/adesa-coding-exercise/ReadMe.md

 	* Object Mocking: mocking and/or fake are used efficiently.
 * Solution structure: correct use of namespaces / packages.

-According to the criteria specified above, and ...
+According to the criteria specified above, refactor directly the code.
- * a) you are aiming at a *Lead* or *Architect* position, either:
-  - Provide solution(s) you suggest as documentation, with or without diagrams (3 pages maximum with up to 3 diagrams).
-  - **Or** directly refactor the code.
 Anything, including automated tests, can be changed.
 You can completely rewrite the code if you like.
- * b) you are aiming at a *Developer* position:
-  - Directly refactor the code.
-Anything, including automated tests, can be changed.
-You can completely rewrite the code if you like.

-Your solution (document, code, etc.) will be reviewed by a senior software developer.
+Your solution will be reviewed by a senior software developer.

 Keep in mind we are looking to understand how you perceive and approach code quality.
 As the code is intentionally flawed in various ways and given the limited amount of time, we do not expect your response to address all the problems or expect you to produce a comprehensive listing of all of them.
 So we encourage you to focus on areas which seem most critical to you, and you have a well-developed opinion as oppose covering aspects you might be less comfortable with.